andreasbehnke/ansible-role-fileserver/README.md

 ## Types of services

-### NFS (Network File Service)

-This service must be global enabled only public_file_shares and public_readonly_file_shares are supported and will be exported.
-NFS is not encrypted, so exporting private file shares makes no sense.

 ### SMB

 This network file protocol is used by windows client.
 Samba is used as file server and configuration